FeatureProbe/FeatureProbe/docs/docs/introduction/faq.md

 - FeatureProbe provides Open API to manage information such as projects, toggles (query, create, modify, publish, etc.) and environments, covering all operations on the current FeatureProbe management platform.
 See [OpenAPI Documentation](https://featureprobe.io/api-docs) for details.

-### 1.4 How to solve “You have no applications connected using this SDK Key” in user guidance of SDK initialization?
+### 1.4 How to solve "You have no X applications listening for SDK events for X in the X environment" in user guidance of SDK initialization?

 - Check whether `RemoteURL` and `ServerSdkKey` or `ClientSdkKey` are consistent with the environment where the current access toggle is located: